 Install DietPi on Proxmox BASH script

-I made a basic script that installs DietPi on proxmox as i use it for lots of VM’s.
+I made a basic script that installs DietPi on Proxmox as I use it for lots of VM’s.
 This just helps get it booted up and online quicker.

 Git Repo GitHub - dazeb/proxmox-dietpi-installer: A Proxmox Helper Script to install DietPi in Proxmox